oracle-samples/idm-samples/idcs-rest-clients/idcs_bulk_postman_collection.md

 ## License

-The IDCS REST Client samples are released under the UPL License.
+The Oracle Identity Cloud Service REST Client samples are released under the UPL License.
 Visit [LICENSE.md](LICENSE.md) to know more.